PythEsc/Research_project2/README.md

-# Research project 2017 Summer - Facebook Reaction Prediciton for Supermarket Customer Experience
+# Research project 2017 Summer - Social emotion mining techniques for Facebook reaction prediction
 This project is part of the Artificial Intelligence Master of Science at University Maastricht at the Department of Data Science and Knowledge Engineering.
+Link to the Github repository contribution video (with Gource): https://www.youtube.com/watch?v=iQ-ynaWjoKE